Code-Institute-Submissions/sneakerfans-ms3/README.md

 ![DB Schema](wireframes/schema.png)

 For my database I choose MongoDB for this project.
-It was a good choice as I had no relational data such as customer Ids, Invoice or Order Ids.
+It was a good choice as I had no relational data such as customer Ids, Invoice Ids or Order Ids.
 My database consists of 3 collections:
 1. Categories
 2. Sneakers
 3. Users